Max-A92/todo-app-fullstack/README.md

 - **ReDoS-free validation** with constant time complexity for all inputs

 ### Application Performance
-- **Enhanced database optimization** with indexed relations, foreign keys, and calendar support
+- **Enhanced database optimization** with indexed relations, foreign keys, calendar support, and project management
 - **Frontend caching** with LocalStorage and intelligent task caching
 - **Global CDN delivery** via Vercel with security headers
 - **Comprehensive error handling** with user feedback and automatic retry